ebaah46/aps/README.md

  + and more.

- After selecting the type of injury or accident and indicating the number of persons involved in the accident, the estimated time for the closest paramedic unit to reach your locality is then scheduled as a countdown on your screen while some tips related to the accident are displayed on the screen.
+ After selecting the type of injury or accident and indicating the number of persons involved in the accident, the estimated time for the closest paramedic unit to reach your locality is then scheduled as a countdown on your screen while some tips related to the accident are displayed.

 ## Prerequisites